johanssonkarin/master-thesis/README.md

 # Master Thesis Project
 Energy consumption model for the local grid level which is a part of a Master Thesis Project in Sociotechnical Systems Engineering at Uppsala University.
 This is just a short overview of the repository.
-For full background and extensive explaintions of the model please see the thesis.
+For full background and extensive explainations of the model please see the thesis.
 The model flow could be described somewhat like the illustation below:

 <img src="https://github.com/johanssonkarin/master-thesis/blob/master/images/modellflownew.png" width="400" height="auto" align="middle" />